derhansen/sf_tv2fluidge/README.md

 copy the content of all translated fields to the corresponding fields in the GridElement.
 Afterwards, you must add `<langDisable>1</langDisable>` to the flexform of your GridElement

+Also check, if you have content, which does not have a default language.
+In this case, your TypoScript Setup should **not** contain `sys_language_overlay = hideNonTranslated`

 ## What does not work?

 I did not test the migration Flexible Content Elements with containers for elements.
 Also the migration does not